taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 Now it doesn't matter if it's the first time cloning the project or if you're pulling some changes that come with dependency upgrades, running `make start` is always enough and no one needs to manually run `npm install` anymore.
 One nice side-effect of this "seamlessness strategy" is making the CI pipeline simpler and easier to maintain.
-By declaring the target inter-dependencies, there's no need to manually run the setup steps in the CI pipeline.
+By declaring the setup target as a dependency, there's no need to manually run the setup steps in the CI pipeline.
-A simples `make test` should be enough.
+A simples `make test` should be enough in any scenario, local or remote.

 Going back to the Development Environment Setup, setting up the Makefile as a dependency of the setup target can enable automatic changes to everyone.
 This makes it easier to keep everyone up to date with all recent changes in the project and allow for more dramatic changes to happen almost effortlessly.
 As an example, one can change the dependency manager of a project and apply this change without anyone having to know.
-Taking the example from before, it could be done with something like this:
+Taking the example from before, it could be done by updating the `Makefile` for something like this and pushing it to the repository:

 ```Makefile
 .setup.timestamp: Makefile package.json yarn.lock.json